-1.6 Travel Plan Context
+1.5 Travel Plan Context

-- 1.6.1 This STP aims to promote sustainable travel behaviour amongst pupils, staff and visitors to the school.
-It is considered to be a 'live document'; therefore, not only will it be actively promoted amongst the pupils, staff and visitors but reviewed and revised over time, post occupation. - 1.6.2 This Travel Plan outlines the principles and potential targets and objectives that would be expected to be embodied within the final STP plan taken forward by The School and Education Authority in future.
-The detailed STP will need to be agreed with the Planning Authority before first occupation of the new school.
+1.5.1 This RTP aims to promote sustainable travel behaviour amongst residents and visitors to the Site.
+It is considered to be a 'live document'; therefore, not only will it be actively promoted amongst the residents, but reviewed and revised over time and also post occupation of the Site.
+This will ensure that the RTP is promoting relevant targets that are both suitable and appropriate for the Site, at all stages of the application.

-1.7 Report Structure
+1.6 Travel Plan Structure

-- 1.7.1 This STP is based on the current TfL guidance and has been prepared in accordance with the relevant local best practice travel planning guidance. - 1.7.2 This STP is prepared with the following structure: - Chapter 2 outlines site accessibility and the existing travel situation; - Chapter 3 briefly summarises the existing national, regional and local planning policy that informs the writing of this STP; - Chapter 4 presents the development proposals; - Chapter 5 outlines objectives and targets; - Chapter 6 discusses the delivery of the STP objectives; - Chapter 7 provides the STP measures and action plan; and - Chapter 8 summarises plans and timescales for STP monitoring and review.
+- 1.6.1 This RTP is prepared with the following structure: - Chapter 2 outlines Site accessibility and the existing travel situation;

+- Chapter 3 briefly summarises the existing national, regional and local planning policy that informs the writing of this RTP; - Chapter 4 presents the development proposals; - Chapter 5 outlines objectives and targets; - Chapter 6 discusses the delivery of the RTP objectives; - Chapter 7 provides the RTP measures and action plan; and - Chapter 8 summarises plans and timescales for RTP monitoring and review.